Tuition and Fees Policy and Procedure

 2. Drop Request Within Full Refund Period

-Students who choose to drop a CEWD class will receive a full refund provided that they initiate the drop at least two (2) workdays before the beginning date of the class, except for the Summer Kids on Campus/Teens on Campus classes.
-These classes require students to drop by close of business the Monday prior to the start date of the class being dropped.
+Students who drop a CEWD class will receive a full refund if they initiate the drop at least two (2) workdays before the class's beginning date.
 Classes with a different full refund period will be noted in the shopping cart upon check-out.

-Students requesting a refund for a drop outside of the full refund period must make the request in writing to the Associate Vice President for CEWD, and be accompanied by documentation supporting the student’s request.
-Appropriate documentation may include electronic or hard-copy documents from medical providers, employers, child care providers, or others that can validate extenuating circumstances.
+Students requesting a refund for a drop outside of the full refund period must make the request using the CEWD Student Request for Drop/Refund form and submit documentation supporting the student’s request.
+Appropriate documentation may include documents from medical providers, employers, childcare providers, or others that can validate extenuating circumstances.
 The College reserves the right to approve or disapprove full or partial refund requests that are submitted outside of the full refund period.

 3. Students Receiving Title IV Funding